For starters, don’t use someone just to get over a breakup.

 8. Make plans for the future.

 You don’t need to get serious right away, but having some plans for the future, even if it’s just a few months down the line, can help you view your relationship as something that could, if you choose, be long-term, rather than just a distraction from your last one.
-“One of the most constructive steps towards making a commitment is to start making plans for the future and laying down memories together,” says Coulston.
+Making plans and creating memories are foundational steps towards a committed relationship.

 9. Learn from your past relationship.